plemont/plemont.github.io/_posts/2016-04-11-web-bluetooth-experiments.md

 ## Services and Characteristics

 A successful call of `connectGATT` returns a Promise that resolves to a [`BluetoothRemoteGATTServer`](https://developer.mozilla.org/en-US/docs/Web/API/BluetoothRemoteGATTServer).
-This represents the GATT service on the Polar H7.
-Services group logical collections of capabilities known as *characteristics*.
+This represents the GATT server on the Polar H7.

+[*services*](https://learn.adafruit.com/introduction-to-bluetooth-low-energy/gatt#services) group logical collections of capabilities known as [*characteristics*](https://learn.adafruit.com/introduction-to-bluetooth-low-energy/gatt#characteristics).

 For example, the `heart_rate` service has several characteristics, such as [`heart_rate_measurement`](https://developer.bluetooth.org/gatt/characteristics/Pages/CharacteristicViewer.aspx?u=org.bluetooth.characteristic.heart_rate_measurement.xml) and [`body_sensor_location`](https://developer.bluetooth.org/gatt/characteristics/Pages/CharacteristicViewer.aspx?u=org.bluetooth.characteristic.body_sensor_location.xml).

-Once connected, the fun begins, as the [services](https://learn.adafruit.com/introduction-to-bluetooth-low-energy/gatt#services) and [characteristics](https://learn.adafruit.com/introduction-to-bluetooth-low-energy/gatt#characteristics) of the device can be used to access individual values.
+Once connected, the fun begins, as the services and characteristics of the device can be used to access individual values.
 The following is an example of obtaining a specific characteristic, once successfully connected:

 ```javascript
 /* from connectGATT() ... */